CLICK HERE to download a pdf file including additional information about how AHRC Middle / High School can help prepare

 MHS aims to prepare its students for life after school by teaching a combination of academic, vocational, self-care, social-communicative, self-determination, and overall independence skills.
 When students graduate they can Transition into a variety of different placements, including supportive college programs, day habilitation, supported employment, and a range of jobs.
-In order to best prepare the students to achieve their desired destination, students’ educational teams participate in Transition Planning as soon students enter the school.
+In order to best prepare the students to achieve their desired destination, students’ educational teams participate in Transition Planning as soon as students enter the school.

 A student’s Transition Plan is a working document that requires an outcome-oriented approach, is student-centered, and is broad enough to allow for adaptation and flexibility.
 Its primary purpose is to achieve “what is desired” rather than what is “simply available.”
 To facilitate this planning, AHRC New York City Middle/High School staff emphasizes Person-Centered Planning (PCP), a collaborative process that helps students identify their aspirations, define the supports they require, and work together with the valued people in their life to determine their preferred pathway.
 CQL interviews are conducted.